swedenconnect/technical-framework/ELN-0604 - Attribute Specification for the Swedish eID Framework.md

 - Section 3.2.3 was updated with a reference to the SAP specification as source for defining the content of the `sad` attribute.
 - Fix of invalid links for SKV704 and SKV707.
+- Section 2.3, "Natural Personal Identity with Civic Registration Number (Personnummer)", was updated so that the `dateOfBirth`-attribute is listed as a recommended attribute for the attribute set `http://id.elegnamnden.se/ap/1.0/pnr-01`.

 **Changes between version 1.3 and version 1.4:**